 Enjoy a Beautiful Day in Kitzbühel

-Kitzbühel is a family-friendly resort located in Austria which offers more than 30 ski routes and hundreds of kilometres of cross-country trails.
+Kitzbühel is a family-friendly resort located in Austria that offers more than 30 ski routes and hundreds of kilometres of cross-country trails.
 It is one of the most charming ski resorts and the ideal place for free-riders.
 The ski resort is accessible from Munich Airport by train, bus and private airport transfer.
 See the price for a private transfer from Munich Airport to Kitzbühel.